Winter Savings: 50% Off Select Items or Special Financing! Click Here for Details.

 Pay attention to the thickness of the panels with vinyl siding replacement.
 For best results, choose panels that are 1-½” thick with insulation underneath.
 This provides thermal bridging and essentially blankets the exterior and prevents energy loss from escaping through the wood studs.

 With roofing, you actually want airflow going into the attic space—even in the winter.
 This is because cool winter air prevents the roof from becoming too warm from heat rising up to the attic.
 If the attic is too warm, it leads to snow runoff into your gutters which form into ice dams.
+Understanding this can help when planning for the winter forecast in New England.

 When it comes to energy loss in the attic, insulation is important since the attic floor and ductwork can allow energy to escape through the cracks.